What does it mean when a private jet flight broker says the aircraft needs ‘owner approval’?

 - They don’t want it used for short flight legs

-- They don’t want it used in a war zone type country
+- They don’t want it used in a high-risk environment or country

 - They require a minimum payment for the trip